 One of the things that can contribute to a lack of control and futility (contributing to burnout) is expending your emotional and mental time on things that you cannot control.
 You can’t control government, public, and patient expectations.
 However, you can control your financial health.

 You can manage your spending, earning, debt repayment, and investing.
 Basic financial literacy will quickly show that you cannot out-earn a spending problem.
-You can spend wisely on what matters and on what is most likely to bring more lasting happiness and how to give of your time and money more effectively.
+You can spend wisely on what matters and on what is most likely to buy more lasting happiness and how to give of your time and money more effectively.

 Having a financial plan removes the stress that lurks in the background due to the uncertainty of “no plan”.
 Protecting yourself and your family with appropriate insurance gives piece of mind.
 All of this helps you to balance how you spend your time and money now, with securing your future.

 Learning about money and discussing it in a healthy way can help your relationships.
 Financial problems are a major cause of relationship breakdown.
 That could at home.
 It also happens at work.
 The money-shamers, who pretend to care the least about money often care the most – because they secretly have financial difficulties due their attempts to ignore it.
 Agreeing on goals and how to get there helps you and your family or colleagues row in the same direction.